 'Too Close to the Brink !'

-A big thank you to everyone involved with the monitoring this year: Richard Baker, Yves Bouvet, Terry Crawford, Alastair Fitter, Kiera Horner, Penny Relf and Hannah Sanders.
+A big thank you to those others involved with monitoring/providing records this year: Yves Bouvet, Terry Crawford, Charlie Fletcher, Penny Relf, Steve Relf.

 2019 was in some respects the worst year for Dark Bordered Beauty at Strensall since systematic monitoring began, which was a big shock after the progress ofthe last three years.
 We had the lowest ever total moths (just 15, 12% of the 2018 count), the shortest ever flight season (eight days, 35% that of 2018), the fourth worst peak count (nine) and fourth worst mean count.
 Moths were only seen in the three most reliable sections, but two of those sections (7 and 8) produced just three moths between them.
 The weather during the monitoring period was not so favourable as in the previous few years but we had sufficient good conditions,quantity of walks, and other time spent in the right areas to know that numbers had seriously dropped since 2018.
 Dark Bordered Beauty is therefore once again in trouble in the locations where it was only a decade ago doing best at Strensall